bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 - ensure that list always have a dummy node, which leads to a potentially throwing default constructor and move constructor
-- or introduce a special state, when default constructed or moved from, where there is no dummy node
+- or introduce a special state, when default constructed or moved from, where there is no dummy node (this option partially negates the advantages of having a dummy node)

 Alternatively the dummy node can be part of the header.
 This creates links from remote parts to local parts.